Skip to main content

 }

 Each key of the data key in this object will be a URL to the file containing the output of the task from corresponding output stream.
-The Build stream contains the build output of the application.
-The Stdout and Stderr streams will not be available for tasks that failed to build.
+The Stdout and Stderr streams may not be available for tasks that failed.

-Output of an uncertaintry-tracking (UT) C0 or C0 Pro core
+Output of an uncertainty-tracking (UT) C0 or C0 Pro core

 For each floating-point variable that you print in the stdout or stderr of your application, the Signaloid Cloud Compute Engine also prints the distributional information of the variable in the form of the Uncertainty Hexadecimal (“Ux”) data format.
 You can instruct the Signaloid Cloud Compute Engine to avoid printing the Ux data format by using the particle %P modifier when printing floating-point values.
 You can feed the Ux data format in other Signaloid Cloud Compute Engine endpoints, e.g., for sampling or plotting the associated distributional information.